 Battery and Globe Disposal

-Collections at City of Bayswater recycling stations will be changing soon, and some services will be removed.
+Collections at City of Bayswater recycling stations have recently changed and some services have been removed.

-The collection of household batteries and small light globes will continue in partnership with Ecocycle, at the following five locations managed by the City of Bayswater:
+The collection of household batteries and small light globes are continuing in partnership with Ecocycle at the following five locations managed by the City of Bayswater:

 • City of Bayswater Civic Centre (61 Broun Avenue, Morley)*